Coby (musician)

 Slobodan Veljković (Слободан Вељковић, /sh/; born 11 April 1985), known professionally as Coby (Цоби, /sh/), is a Serbian rapper, singer, songwriter and record producer.

+Life and Career

 Born in Belgrade and raised in Prokuplje, Coby relocated to his homeland where he began working with Rexxxona and his record label Bassivity.

 Coby gained more significant success by writing and producing songs for pop-folk singers – including Boban Rajović, Dara Bubamara, and Ana Nikolić.
 As a recording artist he rose to mainstream prominence in 2015, with the single "Ideš za Kanadu" featuring THCF, released for the purposes of the crime documentary series Dosije.

 Coby has collaborated with numerous acts, including Elitni Odredi, Rasta, Nikolija, Senidah, Jala Brat, Buba Corelli, Sara Jo, Nataša Bekvalac, Bojana Vunturišević, Teodora Džehverović, and Devito.
 His is known for blending hip hop music with the elements of Serbian folk music.
-His songs often feature the producer tag "Coby, jesi li ti radio traku?" (lit.
+His songs often feature the producer tag "Coby, jesi ti radio traku?" (lit.
 'Coby, did you make the track?').

 In January 2023, Coby became the first recipient of the Master of Ceremony Award at the Music Awards Ceremony, for his musical success.

+Personal life

+In September 2026, Coby married He married Serbian singer Katarina Cardoso, better known by her stage name Kat Dosa.